opensearch-project/opensearch-build/README.md

 OpenSearch and OpenSearch Dashboards are distributed as bundles that include both core engines and plugins.
 Each new OpenSearch release process starts when any one component increments a version, typically on the `main` branch.
 For example, [OpenSearch#1192](https://github.com/opensearch-project/OpenSearch/pull/1192) incremented the version to 2.0.
 The [automation process in this repo](.github/workflows/manifests.yml) will notice this change and create a new manifest in [manifests](./manifests).
 A job is then added to start building this new version.

 ### Building and Testing an OpenSearch Distribution

 OpenSearch and its components are built from source, assembled, signed and tested using the [bundle workflow](bundle-workflow/README.md).

 ### Making a Release

 TODO

+### Deploying infrastructure

+Storage and access roles for the OpenSearch release process are codified in a [CDK project](deployment/README.md).

 ## Contributing